Yassine2612/bioinformatics_TA/home_source/551-1119-00L_Fall2021/index.rst

   - ``gene_catalog``:

     - ``AML_115_METAG_cdhit9590.functional_profile_insertcounts.lengthnorm.cellab.withKEGG.profile.gz``: Functional profile of the gene catalog.
 Per cell abundance of each KO.
+    - ``AML_115_METAG_cdhit9590.functional_profile_insertcounts.profile.gz``: Functional profile of the gene catalog.
+Number of reads of each KO. **This table is not normalized and is only intended to be used for rarefaction and downstream alpha diversity analyses**.
     - ``AML_115_METAG_cdhit9590.gene_profile_insertcounts.lengthnorm.cellab.withKEGG.profile.gz``: Gene profile of the gene catalog.
 Per cell abundance of each gene x 1000

   - ``MAGs``: